These sites contain great information (although we do not endorse everything on all of them).

 Stanford Prison Experiment - Slideshow and explanation of Stanford professor Philip G. Zimbardo's famous 1971 experiment showing how good people can be induced to do evil things to each other.

-Post-Assembly Musings - Editor's blog, mostly related to the Assembly and spiritual abuse in some way.
+High-Demand Church: Post Assembly Musings - Editor's blog, mostly related to the Assembly and spiritual abuse in some way.

 reFOCUS - A network of referral and support for former members of closed, high demand groups, relationships or cults.
 Many resources and articles.
 Here is one, Dr. Michael Langone's description of what happens when you get into such a group - Deception, Dependency and Dread.